mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 17 June 2022 - fix up 06, 07 v2 for upcoming torchvision version upgrade, add plenty of annotations to 08
 * 13 June 2022 - add notebook 08 first version, starting to replicate the Vision Transformer paper
 * 10 June 2022 - add annotations for 07 v2
 * 09 June 2022 - create 07 v2 for `torchvision` v0.13 (this will replace 07 v1 when `torchvision=0.13` is released)